hiuxia/Blockchain-based-AI-study-companion/project_status.md

 - Used Mock Service Worker (MSW) for API mocking during development
 - Implemented a comprehensive API client with proper typing and error handling
 - Created mock handlers for all API endpoints defined in the API specification
+- Updated API client to align with actual backend endpoints defined in API_DOC.md
+- Implemented custom hooks for file upload, process polling, and chat history
+- Updated Zustand stores to integrate with real backend API

 ## Action Items
 - ✅ Phase 1: Implemented static UI components (completed)